mozilla/ichnaea/docs/api/submit_api.rst

 The record fields have the same meaning and requirements as explained in the :ref:`api_search`.

-The only required fields are `lat` and `lon` and at least one cell or wifi entry.
+The only required fields are `lat` and `lon` and at least one cell or WiFi entry.
 If either `lat` or `lon` are not included, the record will not be accepted.